 - Thoroughly toss corn starch into grated cheese.

-- Take wine off heat, add cheese, and beat with a whip until completely melted.
-Do not boil, just let it melt.
+- Take wine off heat, add ⅓ cheese, and mix until melted.
+Put back on heat and repeat and repeat one more time.
 If not completely melted alternately put on and take off heat until it does.

 - If too thick, add more wine.
 If too thin, add more cheese.
 The consistency of the fondue should coat sausage or vegetables evenly when dipped into mixture.